jeannjeann/fvtt-bcdice-addon/README.md

 ### 4.0.2
 - Fixed error in commands starting with “s”
 - Fixed dice bot dropdown not immediately reflecting
+- The display of BCDice help changed from chat messages to dialogs
 - bug fix

 ### 4.0.1